 All instrumentalists who are interested in becoming Brass Studies majors must submit a Prescreen Audition Video as the first step in the audition process.
 Please refer to the Audition Video Guidelines section when preparing your Audition Video.

-Music from the standard solo repertoire, lyrical and technical études, and orchestral excerpts.
-Music from your senior recital and excerpts from any orchestral audition list are appropriate. Études need to be from a graduate level étude book (i.e Charlier, Bordogni, Bitsch, and Blazevich).
+Please choose from any solo repertoire you have studied as an undergraduate, or a lyrical and technical étude, and orchestral excerpts.
+Music from your senior recital and excerpts from any orchestral or festival audition list are appropriate. Études need to be from a graduate level étude book (i.e Charlier, Bordogni, Bitsch, and Blazevich).

 All instrumentalists who are interested in becoming Jazz Studies majors must submit a Prescreen Audition Video as the first step in the audition process.
 Please refer to the Audition Video Guidelines section when preparing your Audition Video.